 About Lung Institute

 The Lung Institute (LI) is improving the quality of life for people across the nation through the innovative technology of regenerative medicine.
 We are committed to providing our patients an effective way to address debilitating pulmonary conditions.
-Our physicians apply minimally invasive stem cell therapies, and have established a patient experience designed with the highest concern for patient safety and quality of care.
+Our physicians apply minimally invasive cellular therapies, and have established a patient experience designed with the highest concern for patient safety and quality of care.
 If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about treatment options, contact us or call (800) 729-3065.